kirthiprakash/keyval-resource/README.md

 external resource such as Git/S3 etc.

 The key/value pairs are serialized in the `version` JSON objects, stored in the Concourse SQL database.
-As such, they are desinged to hold small textual, non-secret configuration data.
+As such, they are designed to hold small textual, non-secret configuration data.

-In terms of pipeline design, secrets are supposed to be stored in a vault like CredHub instead, and binaries or large text files are supposed to be sotred on more relevant persistent storage like Git or S3.
+In terms of pipeline design, secrets are supposed to be stored in a vault like CredHub instead, and binaries or large text files are supposed to be stored on more relevant persistent storage like Git or S3.

 ## Thanks